ctrlaltcoop/certbot-dns-hetzner/README.md

 ## Usage

-To start using DNS authentication for the Hetzner DNS API, pass the following arguments on certbot's command line:
+To start using DNS authentication for the Hetzner DNS or cloud API, pass the following arguments on certbot's command line:

 | Option                                                     | Description                                      |
 |------------------------------------------------------------|--------------------------------------------------|